How to make WhatsApp opt-ins for businesses [GDPR info]

 Make WhatsApp opt-outs easy

-Customers must be able to withdraw their consent at any time easily.
+Customers should be able to withdraw their consent at any time easily.
 Include instructions on how to opt-out in every message, typically by replying with a word like "STOP."

 Add WhatsApp opt-in section to privacy policy

 Update your privacy policy to include information on how you use WhatsApp as a communication channel, how users can opt-in or opt-out, and how their data is protected.
-See WhatsApp opt-in wording on our customers' pages, like Jack Wolfskin (see 10.1) and L'Occitane.
+See WhatsApp opt-in wording on our customers' pages, like Jack Wolfskin (see 10.1).

 To sum up: good WhatsApp opt-ins start strong relationships

-A good, double WhatsApp opt-in is a must to set the foundation for profitable and enjoyable future relationships with your customers.
-And in the EU, a double opt-in is the law – you can be fined for doing it wrong.
+A good, double WhatsApp opt-in is a must to set the foundation for long-term relationships with your customers.

 A WhatsApp opt-in is the time to add a welcome flow too.

-Your welcome flow is key to sending relevant and timely materials in the future, so spend some time (with your WhatsApp Business Solution Provider or WhatsApp marketing agency) getting this right.
-After all, when you're automating at scale, you still want to offer some degree of personalization.
+Your welcome flow is key to sending relevant and timely materials in the future, so spend some time with your WhatsApp software partner getting this right.
+When you're automating at scale, you'll want to offer some degree of personalization.

 Questions about WhatsApp opt-ins?